Resources & Support

 The Office of Retention is a student-centered office which exists to provide students with the necessary programs and services which will assist them in the completion of their educational objectives.
 Additionally, the office will provide information for faculty that will assist them in remaining up to date on current trends.

-The Student Success Center is located in the Vidalia campus Administration Building, room 166.
+The Student Success Center is located in the Swainboro Campus Building 1, room 1104 and in the Vidalia Campus Administration Building, room 166.
 Students use the Success Center for time to read, study, or just communicate with classmates.

 The Student Success Center is made to be a relaxing environment and a place for students to rest their minds and bodies and get relief from stressors of work and classroom demands.